OpenCyphal-Garage/yukon-old/README.md

 Yukon is a rich integrated development environment (IDE) for developing and maintaining [UAVCAN](https://uavcan.org)-powered vehicular computing systems.
-It is designed to run on GNU/Linux, Windows and macOS.
+It is designed to run on GNU/Linux, Windows, and macOS.

 Yukon eats its own dog's food: it is built as a distributed real-time application based on UAVCAN, following the best practices of real-time distributed computing per the [UAVCAN Guide](https://uavcan.org/guide).